browserengineering/book/book/accessibility.md

     from one theme to another.

 Now, we want the web page content to change from light mode to dark mode as well.
-To start, let's informing the `Tab` when the user requests dark mode:
+To start, let's inform the `Tab` when the user requests dark mode:

 ``` {.python}
 class Browser: